When comparing Bogota vs Medellin, which is better?

 Bogota vs Medellin: Final Words

 If I had to pin it all down to one city, it has to be Medellin.

 Medellin is the cheaper spot with just as much to offer by way of attractions and landmarks.
 Who says you have to visit Bogota to enrich yourself in the Colombian culture and experience?

 It is no secret that the Paisas (people from Medellin) will make you feel more at home that ever.
 Having said that, Bogota isn’t an awful place to visit.
 It also has a lot to offer its visitors, so why not include both?

-Traveling to one of these two cities soon?
-See these ideas on the best places to visit in Colombia for even more inspiration.
+Will you be traveling to one of these two cities soon?
+See these ideas on safe places to visit in Colombia for even more inspiration on where to go.

 📌 Like this article?
 Pin it…